wz88/best-react-app/FSD.md

 **Why this split?**
 - `User` type is an entity (used by auth, profile, forms)
 - Profile editing is a feature (specific business logic)

+**💡 Real Example from This Project:**
+We have a similar split with forms:
+- `entities/form/types.ts` - Generic Form, FormField, FormStatus types (used by multiple features)
+- `features/form/` - Contact form feature (specific implementation with TanStack Form)
+- `features/formBuilder/` - Form builder feature (different implementation, same entity) Both features use the same Form entity but implement different business logic

 #### Scenario 4: "I need a dashboard page with multiple widgets"